 Then, slowly return your left heel to the mat and slide your heel back towards your seat; returning to the starting position.

-7. Lying Single or Double Knee Pulls
+Lying Single Or Double Knee Pulls

-Advanced: Float both legs, hovering them off the the mat.
+To make this more advanced, float both legs, hovering them off the the mat.
 Option to add a crunch by lifting your head and shoulders off the mat as you pull your knee towards your chest.

 Targets: Lower abs, core and shoulders.

-How to do a Low Plank Pike Walk In:
+How To Do A Low Plank Pike Walk In

 Start in a low plank position, forearms on the mat, shoulders over elbows, core engaged.